term7/RaspberryPi-VLC_Videolooper/README.md

 `mkdir /home/workstation/Script`<br>
 `mkdir /media/workstation`

-The last folder will be generated automatically once you insert a USB-drive.
+The last folder will be generated automatically once you insert a USB-drive while you are logged in as *workstation*.
 We only create this folder manually to avoid an error in case you don't insert a USB-drive before the Videolooper is started for the first time.

 # 05 - Setup USB Device Handler and Service